oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-You must install Red Hat Enterprise Linux 6.5 Server on a system to use it as a virtualization host in a Red Hat Enterprise Virtualization 3.4 environment.
+You must install Red Hat Enterprise Linux 6.5 Server on a system to use it as a virtualization host in a oVirt 3.4 environment.

 ⁠

 **Procedure 7.1.
 Installing Red Hat Enterprise Linux**

 1.  **Download and Install Red Hat Enterprise Linux 6.5 Server** Download and Install Red Hat Enterprise Linux 6.5 Server on the target virtualization host, referring to the *Red Hat Enterprise Linux 6 Installation Guide* for detailed instructions.
-Only the Base package group is required to use the virtualization host in a Red Hat Enterprise Virtualization environment.
+Only the Base package group is required to use the virtualization host in a oVirt environment.

     **Important**

     If you intend to use directory services for authentication on the Red Hat Enterprise Linux host then you must ensure that the authentication files required by the `useradd` command are locally accessible.
-The vdsm package, which provides software that is required for successful connection to Red Hat Enterprise Virtualization Manager, will not install correctly if these files are not locally accessible.
+The vdsm package, which provides software that is required for successful connection to oVirt, will not install correctly if these files are not locally accessible.

 2.  **Ensure Network Connectivity**
-    Following successful installation of Red Hat Enterprise Linux 6.5 Server, ensure that there is network connectivity between your new Red Hat Enterprise Linux host and the system on which your Red Hat Enterprise Virtualization Manager is installed.
+    Following successful installation of Red Hat Enterprise Linux 6.5 Server, ensure that there is network connectivity between your new Red Hat Enterprise Linux host and the system on which your oVirt is installed.

-    1. Attempt to ping the Manager:
+    1. Attempt to ping oVirt:
             # ping address of manager

-    2.  -   If the Manager can successfully be contacted, this displays: ping manager.example.redhat.com
+    2.  -   If oVirt can successfully be contacted, this displays: ping manager.example.redhat.com
                 PING manager.example.redhat.com (192.168.0.1) 56(84) bytes of data.
                 64 bytes from 192.168.0.1: icmp_seq=1 ttl=64 time=0.415 ms